Village Organisations

 BRADWELL HISTORICAL SOCIETY Bradwell Historical Society was formed in 1994 to encourage local people to become involved in the history of the village and the area, and to build up a local archive.
 However, the Society does not confine its activities to this and has welcomed speakers on a wide range of historical topics.
 They meet on the third Tuesday evening of every month (except July, August and December) at 8.00 pm in the Methodist Hall, Towngate.
 The varied programme includes illustrated lectures given by visiting speakers or by members of the Society with a specialist interest or who have researched a particular topic.
 In July and August (or at others times) the Society arranges reciprocal village tours with other local history groups, and daytime visits to a range of venues of historical interest.
 In the recent past these have included visits to Bugsworth Basin, Cresswell Crags, and the Holocaust Museum at Laxton.
 In 2006 the Society was awarded a grant by the “Local Heritage Initiative” and a large group, including non-members, began producing an illustrated history of Bradwell in the 20th century, plus material for use in schools.
 In August 2008 the Society published ‘After Seth.
 Bradwell into the 21st Century’.
 A 272 page account of life in the village over the last 100 years.
 It is generously illustrated and has 20 pages of index including many local family references.
 It is on sale at Bradwell PO and local bookshops at £10 per copy or by post from the society at £10.00 plus £2.50 (UK) or as appropriate abroad.
 Contact – Steve Lawless on telephone 01433620329 To contact the Historical Society by e-mail please use bradwell.historical@gmail.com Visit our Website at www.bradwellhistoricalsociety.org.uk The Society has in hand a number of projects, some of which have been completed others are ongoing.
 One project recently completed is: Production of a DVD containing newspaper cuttings about Bradwell between 1883 and 1951, collected by Cyril Evans.
 The DVD is now available and costs £5.
 Contact Andy Smith (phone 01433 620100) or Brian Gillham 01433 623345 The Society has accumulated a large range of artefacts relating to Bradwell life (books, photographs, pamphlets, local wills etc) and has a project in hand to catalogue these items and place them in the Archive.
 A group of members have met on a Saturday morning from 10.00 to 12.00 in the Methodist Hall to add to the archive.
 Other ongoing initiatives: Collecting together information about all the Bradwell people who served in two World Wars, most especially the history of the men who died in the two great conflicts.
 This will has led to the production of a pamphlet.
 An important project currently being coordinated by Andy Smith is called ‘The House I Live In’.
 Information is being gathering about who has lived where in Bradwell over the years.
 Information collected, written, oral and photographic is being attached, house-by-house to a map of the village.
 The work on this so far can be viewed on our Website (see above).
 The Society has approximately 50 members and the annual subscription is £10.
 Everyone is welcome to join and there are no age limits.
 Members also receive monthly copies of the newsletter that focuses on the history of the village and informs members of up-coming events.
 Visitors may attend up to two of the Society’s talks on payment of a fee of £5 for each.
 Having paid twice thereafter they will become a full member for that year.
 New members receive a free copy of ‘After Seth’ 2024 Programme 16th January AGM 20th February The Farms and Mills of Brough – Joan Clough 19th March The History of the Telescope – Paul Downing 16th April The History of the Sheffield Gangs – Martin Rowley 21st May The History of Flowers – Evelyn Harris 18th June Member’s Evening 16th July No Meeting 20th August No Meeting 17th September The Peak District’s Pauper Past – Tim Knebel 15th October Local Carols – Joanna and Peter Mackey 19th November The Conquest of Mexico – Neil Roberts 17th December Christmas Meal

 Hello and welcome to Bradwell Community Library, we are a small local village library run and maintained by a group of dedicated volunteers.
 We opened our doors on November 20 2021 thanks to the generosity of Breedon Cement, Bradwell Coop and many book and cash donations.
 Our library holds a vast range of books including popular fiction and non fiction topics.
 We welcome members of all ages, young and old and you don’t need to be a Bradwell resident to join.
 We ask for a £1 donation which gives you life time membership and you can use your card to borrow books.
-We are open 5 days a week on the following sessions Monday 10am-12pm, Tuesday 6pm-8pm, Wednesday 10am-12pm, Thursday 3pm-530pm and Friday 10am-12pm and you can find us nestled inside Bradwell War Memorial Hall.
+We are open 5 days a week on the following sessions Monday 10am-Noon, Tuesday 6pm-7pm, Wednesday 10am-Noon, Thursday 3pm-5pm and Friday 10am-Noon and you can find us nestled inside Bradwell War Memorial Hall.
 We offer tea, coffee and a warm place to come along to read, chat or socialise.
 We hope to see you soon!
 Check us out on Facebook, Instagram or drop us an email at bradwellcommunitylibrary@gmail.com

 The Bradwell Wildflower Group came into being in early 2021 when a small group of residents of the village approached the Parish Council seeking support for a project to add small wildflower sections to existing land either managed directly by the council or by Derbyshire Dales District Council.
 After discussion by the Parish Council, there was majority agreement to support the project and to enable it with a small seed fund secured via an S137 funding grant.
 The Bradwell Wildflower Group project then took shape under the wing of the Hope Valley Green Ventures organisation which provided it with a bank account, indemnity insurance, and advice on seeking the small amount of additional funding required.
 The Bradwell Wildflower Group have been allocated 5 separate, discreet sites across central, ie widely accessible, areas in the village (with the approval of the Parish Council) to monitor, maintain and establish wildflowers.
 Aims and Objectives: • To make our village more colourful and wildlife friendly and thus improve biodiversity; • To raise awareness and understanding of the value of native wildflowers to our village and the rest of the natural world; • To provide the opportunity to share identification skills for wildflowers and wildlife and to enrich lives; • To enthuse and encourage as many people as possible to take part in growing and planting wildflowers from locally sourced seed.
 The Bradwell Wildflower Project members are feeling extremely positive about the project to date.
 This is as a result of the strong support shown by the village, both directly by attending talks & walks and indirectly by passers by, social media posts and other channels.
 Further to this, the engagement of the Infant and Junior schools, the other village groups, other valley parishes, DDDC and the national conversation in general have reinforced the sense that we are, as a village, on the right track in this area, and we are not only developing a strong sense of community involvement with the project, but also presenting a forward thinking and engaged sense of the village, its residents and the Parish Council to the world at large.
 We are involving local people in sowing local seeds and raising plants by: • organising seed collection activities for adults • providing growing materials and advice on raising seeds for future planting out on the sites • encouraging local children to take an interest in sowing seeds and raising wildflower plants through contact with local schools and the cooperation of the Plant Exchange scheme in the village • providing an opportunity to adults and children visiting Bradwell Carnival to plant seeds to cultivate at home We are always on the look out for more volunteers to assist in the on-going maintenance of the sites, so if you can help out in any way, please contact us via Facebook.